Do you use amplification for your performances?

 Do you use backing tracks?

-Again, this depends on the type of performance.
-For duo performances with Esperanto, this will always be two guitars.
-For other performances, it depends on the requirements, but often I will play a number of "solo guitar" numbers (Traditional Flamenco and contemporary), and also a set or two of numbers using backing tracks, which allows for a much greater variety of musical styles to be covered.
+Again, this depends on the type of performance and the requirements - often I will play a number of "solo guitar" numbers (Traditional Flamenco and contemporary), and also a set or two of numbers using backing tracks, which allows for a much greater variety of musical styles to be covered.
 For example, as well as many of my original numbers, the Gypsy Kings numbers always go down very well - but with there being 7 of them, this wouldn't be very feasible with just one guitar and no backing - well, certainly not with just 2 hands!

 All backing tracks used are of the absolute highest quality - no cheap mp3s downloaded from the internet, but the highest calibre of "world class" session musicians, playing real instruments to the highest level, thus ensuring an authentic and real sound full of passion and energy.

 I have different guitars for different occasions.
 For amplified live performances, I used my highly customised Camps Flamenco cutaway - as mentioned in the amplification section.
 For "mic'd up concert" type performances, I would use my 1976 Conde Flamenco guitar or 2003 Pedro Maldonado.
 For recording, the guitar will vary depending on the type of song - the Cuenca Model 70F, for example, provides a gorgeous recorded sound for the more 'romantic' type numbers, and the Conde and Maldonado have a more fiery Flamenco edge.

 What is your inspiration when you are performing?

 For performing, it's great to have the right venue and the right audience.
 With these factors, you can really get 'in the zone'.
 When improvising this can take you to a place where passion over-rules the restrictive nature of conforming to a pre-defined and pre-rehearsed sequence of events, and what I play will be slightly different every time.